 Escaping the Echo Chamber

 Reality check time: in the U.S., there are roughly six million businesses.
 Not all of those businesses are competing directly with yours for media coverage.
-Many might not even have PR functions or agencies helping them engage with external audiences.
+Many might not even have PR agencies helping them engage with external audiences.
 But you can bet that all are striving to gain mindshare.
 Thousands of people in an industry may follow a certain executive closely and turn up to see them speak, but journalists are jaded and nearly every company that they would consider covering can tell a similar story.

 Let’s take a closer look at the gatekeepers.
 Currently, there are 57,000 full-time journalists employed in the U.S. Simple math shows that there are over 100 companies per journalist.
 That doesn’t sound so insurmountable, until you consider that the highest value targets for many companies, top tier business media outlets, only number in the dozens and employ perhaps several hundred journalists.
 Several hundred journalists who receive hundreds of pitches each day.